Spring fever... cabin fever... Call it what you will — I'm feeling it!

 The Adirondack Museum

-While the Adirondack Museum is currently in their quiet season, they are slated to reopen on May 26 for their 60th anniversary.
+While the Adirondack Experience, The Museum on Blue Mountain Lakeis currently in their quiet season, they are slated to reopen on May 26 for their 60th anniversary.
 You can stop by and check out the incredible displays of Adirondack history.
 There will also be a brand new exhibit opening this year, titled The Adirondack Experience, which will be a 19,000-square-foot interactive exhibit exploring the history of the Adirondacks and the people who helped shape it.
 Make sure you check it out!

 Cabin fever fighters in this week's news: